gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New API for safe, fast concurrent work execution

-Gradle 4.1 introduces the [Worker API](userguide/custom_tasks.html#worker_api), a new API for safe, parallel, and asynchronous execution of build logic.
+Gradle 4.1 introduces the [Worker API](userguide/custom_tasks.html#worker_api), a new API for safe, parallel, and asynchronous execution of units of work within a build.
 This API allows for:

 - Parallel execution of multiple items of work within a task
 - Execution of work in a separate daemon process